maven assembly plugin example with a tutorial in maven

 maven package

-How to create multiple jar files with maven
+How to create multiple jar files with Maven

-- Define multiple executions element in the
+- Define the

 Conclusion

-you understand the basic idea of the maven assembler plugin with a basic example.
+you understand the basic idea of the Maven assembler plugin with a basic example.